 Born in Toulouse, Pascal always wanted to work with his hands – initially as a stonecutter ('my real passion when I was nine') until he found his calling whilst working in local kitchens.
 His dedication impressed and, at fourteen years old, he enrolled in a cooking school in Bordeaux.
 But it was mentor Gerard Vie, a respected chef at Les Trois Marches, in Versailles, who persuaded his parents to let him leave school at seventeen to pursue a culinary career.
 By the age of twenty-five, after training with Vie and French masters Alain Dutournier and Guy Savoy, Pascal knew he wanted to open his own restaurant.
 Undeterred by cautious French banks unwilling to back a talented but young chef, he brought the no-nonsense Gascon cuisine of southwest France to London where he found a willing audience.

-Pacal is co-owner of the Gascon Connection group, which boasts an impressive roster consisting of flagship restaurant Club Gascon and southwestern French cocktail bar Le Bar (formerly Cellar Gascon) – both in Smithfield; Comptoir Gascon, a romantic, gourmet bistro in Charterhouse Street; Cigalon and Baranis – a Provençal restaurant and bar respectively, on Chancery Lane; and Chip + Fish in Westfield London, Stratford City and Trinity, Leeds.
-Le Cercle, a popular Chelsea dining spot, has since closed.
-The chef-patron relishes versatility, which he says 'keeps things fresh and much more interesting' and there’s certainly a range of styles on show: gastro; bistro; wine bar bites; cocktails; fast food.
-None – with the exception of fast food outlets Chip + Fish – deviate from Pascal’s beloved French cuisine.
+Pascal is co-owner of the Gascon Connection group, which boasts an impressive roster consisting of flagship restaurant Club Gascon and southwestern French cocktail bar Le Bar (formerly Cellar Gascon), which are both in Smithfield; Cigalon, which serves Provençal cuisine, in The Strand; Baranis, focusing on specialist flavours from the south of France, also in The Strand; and street food concept Duck N Roll in London and Leeds.
+The chef-patron relishes versatility, which he says 'keeps things fresh and much more interesting' and there’s certainly a range of styles on show.

 Pascal’s distinct flourishes, such as edible flowers – pleasing both to the eye and palate – are an integral part of his cooking style.
 He’s also instrumental in popularising small plates, serving food in such a manner (before it became a trend) out of sheer practicality.
 The food of Gascony is rich and hearty – smaller portions prevent overload, and are more convenient for urban diners.
 'Club Gascon is the first French restaurant to design its menu as tapas in the world, not only in France,' he says.
 'In a city like London where people are working, you can have two or three plates, you can share, you can do whatever you want – design your own menu format.'